-- (1) For the purposes of this clause, an Authorised Work Premises is a Work Premises at which: - (a) an Authorised Provider operates; or - (b) an Authorised Worker performs work. - (2) Subject to subclause (3), a person who owns, controls or operates an Authorised Work Premises in Metropolitan Melbourne may operate that premises during the restricted activity period to the extent permitted by the Directions currently in force.
+- (1) For the purposes of this clause, an Authorised Work Premises is a Work Premises at which: - (a) an Authorised Provider operates; or - (b) an Authorised Worker performs work. - (2) Subject to subclause (3), a person who owns, controls or operates an Authorised Work Premises in the State of Victoria may operate that premises during the restricted activity period to the extent permitted by the Directions currently in force.